willdufault/fractal-playground/README.md

 This was very slow, and trying to generate fractals with high numbers of iterations took a very long time.
 To solve this, I first looked into using GLSL shaders, but I have never coded anything in GLSL before, and I felt that if I were to use this, I would just have to copy the code.
-Even though this would have most likely resulted in significantly better performance than the final version here, I wanted to do it on my own and not just follow a tutorial step-by-step.
+Even though this would have most likely resulted in better performance than the final version here, I wanted to do it on my own and not just follow a tutorial step-by-step.

 So, I instead used web assembly to speed up my application.
 I wrote a simple C program that did the